Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Introduction

 The next Section~\ref{s.outlinestoss} describes the method of proof of the Stosszahlansatz.
 While so doing, it gives an alternative explanation to that of Section~\ref{s.torus} for the form (\ref{recp}) of $\beta:\N^2 \to (0,\infty)$.

 The actual proof of the Stosszahlansatz is given in Section~\ref{s.esterr}.
 The proof relies on several estimates concerning various integrated sums of test functions over pairs and triples of particle indices.
-These bounds in turn are reduced to two key estimates.
-The first are particle concentration bounds, which state that if we have $L^\infty$-control at the initial time for the joint behaviour of $k$-tuples of particles in the models $\PP_N$ (with $k \in \N$ fixed, such as $k$ equal to two or three), then this control propagates to all later times; it is here that the more restrictive aspect of the survey assumptions, on the decay rate of the diffusion rates $d: \N \to (0,\infty)$, is invoked.
-The second key estimate are bounds on killing probabilities $u_W$ (that we introduced in Section~\ref{s.killedbm}), which are uniform over $W:\R^d \to [0,\infty)$ with given compact support.
+These bounds in turn are reduced to two key estimates (or more accurately two sets of such estimates).
+The first of the two are particle concentration bounds, which state that if we have $L^\infty$-control at the initial time for the joint behaviour of $k$-tuples of particles in the models $\PP_N$ (with $k \in \N$ fixed, such as $k$ equal to two or three), then this control propagates to all later times; it is here that the more restrictive aspect of the survey assumptions, on the decay rate of the diffusion rates $d: \N \to (0,\infty)$, is invoked.
+The second key estimate takes the form of bounds on killing probabilities $u_W$ (that we introduced in Section~\ref{s.killedbm}), which are uniform over $W:\R^d \to [0,\infty)$ with given compact support.
 The proofs for this second key estimate also appear in this section.

 Section~\ref{s.partcon} provides a proof of the first key estimate, the particle concentration bounds.
 The proof occupies several pages, but we hope that it is probabilistically interesting and intuitive.